fbpx

 I’ve brightened the image slightly by adding warmer tones in my example.

-You can use the Hue/Saturation Adjustment Layer to adjust the hues in the photo and the saturation and lightness levels.
+You can use the Hue/Saturation Adjustment Layer to adjust the hues, saturation, and lightness levels in the photo.
 This method is helpful if you want to target one color channel and adjust the hue (color), saturation (vibrancy), or lightness (brightness) of that one particular channel.

 You can also adjust the entire image simultaneously, affecting all the color channels.
 This technique is a great way to change the color of clothes or other objects in a picture, but you can also use it to change the mood of a photo.